MarcT0K/Statistical-Leakage-SSE-attacks/README.md

-# Experiments of the paper "The statistical nature of leakage in SSE schemes and its role in passive attacks"
+# Experiments of the paper "Revisiting the attacker's knowledge in inference attacks against Searchable Symmetric Encryption"

+Link to the paper: https://eprint.iacr.org/2023/1883

 Authors: Marc Damie, Jean-Benoist Leger, Florian Hahn, and Andreas Peter.